Consistently voted one of the world's most luxurious hotels, Burj Al Arab, Dubai, soars 321 metres into the clear blue sky from its man-made island.

 Designed to look like the billowing sail of a dhow - the traditional Arab sailing ship - this Jumeirah hotel is truly iconic and instantly recognisable, dominating the city's skyline and providing an opulent location for a luxury Dubai holiday.

-Dining comes with a choice of restaurants, including the signature Al Mahara where you can dine on exquisite seafood as you gaze into a floor-to-ceiling aquarium.
+Dining comes with a choice of restaurants, including the signature Nathan Outlaw at Al Mahara where you can dine on exquisite seafood as you gaze into a floor-to-ceiling aquarium.
 Alternatively, 200 metres above sea level, the Al Muntaha presents you with mouth-watering cuisines accompanied by stunning views.
+Start your evening at Gold on 27, a bar on the 27th floor bedecked in gold leaf where you can enjoy Dubai's magnificent skyline.

 Afternoon tea at Burj Al Arab is regarded as a Dubai 'must do'.
 Guests can choose to enjoy their delicacies in the commanding surrounds of the atrium, with its gold-plated pillars rising heavenwards, or in the dizzying heights of the Skyview Bar, on the hotel's very top floor.
 If tea's not your thing, you can also enjoy a cocktail here while enjoying mesmerising views.